AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/dynamic-media/config-dm.md

 ### (Optional) Filtering assets for replication {#optional-filtering-assets-for-replication}

-In non-Dynamic Media deployments, you replicate *all* assets (both images and video) from your AEM author environment to the AEM publish node.
-This workflow is necessary because the AEM publish servers also deliver the assets.
+In non-Dynamic Media deployments, you replicate *all* assets (both images and video) from your Experience Manager as a Cloud Service author environment to the Experience Manager as a Cloud Service publish node.
+This workflow is necessary because the Experience Manager as a Cloud Service publish servers also deliver the assets.

-However, in Dynamic Media deployments, because assets are delivered by way of the cloud service, there is no need to replicate those same assets to AEM publish nodes.
+However, in Dynamic Media deployments, because assets are delivered by way of the cloud service, there is no need to replicate those same assets to Experience Manager as a Cloud Service publish nodes.
 Such a "hybrid publishing" workflow avoids extra storage costs and longer processing times to replicate assets.
-Other content, such as Site pages, continue to be served from the AEM publish nodes.
+Other content, such as Site pages, continue to be served from the Experience Manager as a Cloud Service publish nodes.

-The filters provide a way for you to *exclude* assets from being replicated to the AEM publish node.
+The filters provide a way for you to *exclude* assets from being replicated to the Experience Manager as a Cloud Service publish node.

 #### Using default asset filters for replication {#using-default-asset-filters-for-replication}